-Here’s A One Weird Reason You Might Be Struggling To Poop
+These Ten Weird Reasons Might Be Why You’re Struggling To Poop

 For some of us, our morning cup of coffee transitions seamlessly to our daily defecations.
-But if you have poop problems, evacuating your bowels can remain elusive, achieved only through a studied regimen of straining, grunting, and camping out on the john.
+But if you’re struggling to poop, evacuating your bowels can remain elusive, achieved only through a studied regimen of straining, grunting, and camping out on the john.

 Along with the inability to dump, you may also experience hard, dry, stools, bloating, lower abdominal pain, and even increased risk of hemorrhoids or anal fissures—painful tears that occur in the lining of the lower rectum.

 Most of the time, there’s no known cause for constipation.
 But there are some factors that may be responsible for clogging up your colon—check out the 10 reasons why you can’t poop.

 1. Resisting the urge to go

 When you’re in wall-to-wall meetings all day, you can’t always fit in some toilet time when the urge to drop a deuce hits.
 But frequently putting the brakes on that impulse can actually worsen constipation, says Dr Gregory Thorkelson, of the UPMC Digestive Disorders Center.

 When the last part of your intestines fills up with stool, they send a message to the brain that it’s time to go to the bathroom.
 If you don’t send the stool out, the gut continues to draw fluid out of it for as long as it remains there.
 That makes the stool harder and dryer, which can make it more difficult to pass when you finally get some throne time.
 Going when necessary will prevent you from struggling to poop later in the day.

 2. Calcium supplements